trebor2/trebor2.github.io/_posts/2016-11-17-reading-list.md

 title: Favorite Readings
 date: 2016-11-17
 ---
 These are some of my favorite papers from over the years.
 They're in no particular order.
-Some are no longer relevant, but at the time, they changed the way I think.
+Some are no longer relevant, but they've all changed the way I think.
 Credit due where credit deserved...
 <ul>
 <li><a href="https://research.googleblog.com/2016/03/deep-learning-for-robots-learning-from.html">Deep Learning for Robots: Learning from Large-Scale Interaction</a></li>
 <li><a href="http://www.sciencedirect.com/science/article/pii/S0893608009002883">A hybrid CPG–ZMP control system for stable walking of a simulated flexible spine humanoid robot</a><br></li>